Mj Rodriguez Is Ready For Her Next Act As Michaela Jaé

 Michaela Jaé is ready for her next chapter.
 “I wanted people to see that I was more than just this character that I played on a television screen. … It was only right and even more personal to let people know who the woman inside of Mj is: Michaela Antonia Jaé Rodriguez,” she explains, a move heralded by the August music video release of her disco-laden single “Something to Say.”
 “The only way I was going to do that was if I really made a mark through my music and separated myself from the person who Mj was, which is the actress that shows up and that keeps it together.”

-Though Michaela Jaé didn’t nab the Emmy — that honor went to a repeat winner, The Crown’s Olivia Colman — it’s impossible to deny how momentous the occasion was.
-“Being herstory is so profound.
+Though Michaela Jaé didn’t nab the Emmy — that honour went to a repeat winner, The Crown’s Olivia Colman — it’s impossible to deny how momentous the occasion was.
+“Being her story is so profound.
 Beautifully profound,” her voice says to me through the Zoom call.
 “Finally, finally, I get to be in the same spaces that I've been dreaming of when I was 5 years old.”

 Advertisement